Faculty: David DeMatteo, JD, PhD

 Learn more about the DeMatteo Research Lab

 Faculty: John Kounios, PhD

-Kounios' EEG lab conducts research in a variety of areas in cognitive neuroscience, in particular, the neural basis of creativity and insight.
-It is fully equipped for high-density electroencephalogram (EEG) and event-related potential (ERP) research, including a MANSCAN data acquisition system and the EMSE software suite for analysis of electrophysiological data.
+Kounios' EEG lab conducts research in a variety of areas in cognitive neuroscience, in particular, the neural basis of problem solving and creativity.
+It is fully equipped for high-density electroencephalogram (EEG) and event-related potential (ERP) research, including two 96-channel Brain Products data-acquisition systems and several software packages for the analysis of electrophysiological data.

 Learn more about the EEG Lab

 Goldstein Delinquency Intervention and Assessment Lab